TheZambi/laig/TP1/README.md

 ----
 ## Project information

-- Everything is ready to finish the assignement without having to make many changes.
+- Everything is finished.
+- Parsing has a lot of error checking with helpful messages in case any error occurs.
 - Makes use of multiple textures and materials.
 - Uses all primitive object.
 - Creation of some detailed objects.